Business Resilience vs Business Continuity—A Winning Match

-Business resilience and business continuity may have differences, but they should both be used to build a strong business.
+Business resilience and business continuity may have differences, but they should work in tandem to build a strong business.
 This article breaks down how and why to integrate both strategies.

 Emergency preparedness and response strategies serve a common goal—protecting your people and business from the impact of unexpected events.
 However, there are varying schools of thought about how to best achieve that objective.

-Business resilience and business continuity are often confused as competing strategies—even debated as to whether both strategies are truly necessary.
-But the real magic happens when you use them together.
+Business resilience and business continuity are often confused as competing strategies—there’s even debate about whether both strategies are necessary.
+But these strategies both serve different elements of your business’s emergency preparedness, and the real magic happens when you use them together.

 Companies need both continuity and resilience in order to build a safe, enduring business.
 Leveraging aspects of both business continuity and business resilience programs enables organizations to mitigate risks more effectively and allow continuous operations.
 By improving your ability to respond to short-term disruptions and strengthening your long-term resilience, you’ll be prepared for whatever the future brings.

 In this article, we’ll take a closer look at exactly what makes business resilience and business continuity different—and how they can complement each other to keep your business up and running during unforeseen events.